-- Swap the wine for beer and do a tour of the breweries to experience Niagara-on-the-Lake’s growing craft beer scene.
+- Swap the wine for beer and tour a Niagara on the Lake brewery to experience Niagara’s growing craft beer scene.

 Having done some of Niagara’s food and wine pairing events, we’ve had a chance to sample a lot of great food at many wineries.
 In addition to the wineries, NOTL offers many great farm-to-table restaurants with innovative cuisines.
 You could very well spend a weekend in Niagara-on-the-Lake for the food alone!
 Below a few of our favorite restaurant recommendations in NOTL.

 - Lunch on the farm at Ravine Winery’s beautiful covered patio (and be sure to get the charcuterie board pictured above!)